Zippy6666/zbase2/readme.md

 - [ ] Revamp aerial AI?
 - [ ] Increase frequency of facing check when using weapons (so that they don't fire at enemies they aren't facing...)
 - [ ] Make AI less retarded in any way possible
+    - [ ] Stop metrocops from thowing grenades when they are in an arrest state (hell of an arrest to toss a frag at the suspect..)
 - [ ] SNPC:ify hunter and d0g